This article is more than 1 year old

 UK Snoopers' Charter gagging order drafted for London Internet Exchange directors

 Rushed proposal opens rift in internet giants' club

-Exclusive London Internet Exchange (LINX) – Europe's major internet traffic hub – faces a growing backlash over changes to its rules that would gag its directors applying secret government orders to monitor networks, under Britain's Investigatory Powers Act.
+Exclusive London Internet Exchange (LINX) – Europe's major internet traffic hub – faces a growing backlash over changes to its rules that would gag its directors when faced with secret government orders to monitor networks under Britain's Investigatory Powers Act.

 LINX members – hundreds of internet companies – have been given less than two weeks' warning of an effect of a proposed new LINX constitution (called "memorandum and articles") that would allow secret surveillance orders or requests to be implemented without members' knowledge.